Using Private and Public Assessments in Security Information Sharing Agreements

 \section{Introduction}

-Improving the ability of analyzing cyber-incidents, and ensuring that the results are shared among organizations and authorities in a timely manner, has received increased attention in the recent years by governments and policy makers, as it can lead to a better protection of the national infrastructure against potential cyber-attacks, allow organizations to invest in the most effective preventive and protective measures, and protect consumer rights.
+Improving the ability of analyzing cyber-incidents, and ensuring that the results are shared among organizations and authorities in a timely manner, has received increased attention in recent years by governments and policy makers, as it can lead to better protection of the national infrastructure against potential cyber-attacks, allow organizations to invest in the most effective preventive and protective measures, and protect consumer rights.

-In the US, improving information sharing is listed as one of President Obama's administration's priorities on cybersecurity, and is evidenced by its inclusion as one of the key focus areas in the 2013 Executive Order 13636 on ``Improving Critical Infrastructure Cybersecurity'' (\cite{exec13636}), and as initiative \#5 in the Comprehensive National Cybersecurity Initiative (CNCI) (\cite{CNCI}).
-Most recently, during the first White House Summit on cybersecurity and consumer protection, President Obama signed Executive Order 13691 on ``Promoting Private Sector Cybersecurity Information Sharing'', encouraging companies to share cybersecurity information with one another and the federal government (\cite{exec13691}).
-Following the executive order, the Department of Homeland Security (DHS) has started efforts to encourage the development of Information Sharing and Analysis Organizations (ISAOs) (\cite{dhs-isao}), as well as the Cyber Information Sharing and Collaboration Program (CISCP) in order to encourage Cooperative Research and Development Agreements.
-As of July 2015, 125 such agreements have been placed, with an additional 156 being negotiated (\cite{factsheet15}).
+In the US, improving information sharing was listed as one of President Obama's administration's priorities on cybersecurity, as evidenced by its inclusion as a key focus area in Executive Order 13636 \cite{exec13636} on ``Improving Critical Infrastructure Cybersecurity''.
+During the first White House Summit on cybersecurity and consumer protection, Executive Order 13691: ``Promoting Private Sector Cybersecurity Information Sharing'' \cite{exec13691}, was signed to encourage companies to share cybersecurity information with one another and the federal government.
+Following the executive order, the Department of Homeland Security (DHS) started efforts to encourage the development of Information Sharing and Analysis Organizations \cite{dhs-isao}, as well as the Cyber Information Sharing and Collaboration Program (CISCP) in order to encourage Cooperative Research and Development Agreements.